apigee/openbank/README.md

 gulp deployopenbank --env <env>
 ```

-This will ask you if you have your own datastore instance, or want to use the Apigee Openbank's datastore.
+This will ask you if you have your own Datastore instance, or want to use the Apigee OpenBank's Datastore instance.
-If you choose to use your own datastore instance, the script will prompt you for
+If you choose to use your own Datastore instance, the script will prompt you for
 + Google Cloud Project Id
-+ Service account private key for datastore
++ Service account private key for Datastore
 + Token uri associated of the service account
 + Client email of the service account